 Detractors, who answer 0 to 6

-A recent article in The Wall Street Journal criticized the metric as “a dubious management fad.”
-The journal’s research found that more CEOs cite their high net promoter scores in financial reports and earnings calls but found no instance of an executive reporting a low or falling NPS.
+Some companies misuse the metric, according to research by The Wall Street Journal.
+The journal’s research found that more CEOs cite their high net promoter scores in financial reports and earnings calls.
+It found no instance of an executive reporting a low or falling NPS.

 Unlike profits or sales, the metric is not audited.
 Companies calculate the scores themselves and often cite them to justify executive compensation.

-Fred Reichheld, the Bain & Company consultant who devised the score in 2003, complains that companies abuse it.
-“I had no idea how people would mess with the score to bend it, to make it serve their selfish objectives,” he told the journal.
+“I had no idea how people would mess with the score to bend it, to make it serve their selfish objectives,” Fred Reichheld, the Bain & Company consultant who devised the score in 2003, told the journal.

 Although still somewhat helpful for revealing customer satisfaction levels, the score has become largely outdated, says David Vranicar, content manager at Oberlo.
 It dates from a time when AOL still reigned supreme and customers commonly called companies to resolve problems.
 Small online retailers in particular find the score obsolete.
 Even the question, which hinges on the verb “recommend,” seems outdated.
 In 2003, recommend meant a word-of-mouth endorsement.
 Today, some may equate recommending with clicking on a like button.